 The other big reason for carrying a spare is the problem of malfunctions.
 All semi-autos malfunction eventually, and in many cases, the only way to clear the malfunction is with a spare magazine.
 Without this recourse available, the jammed gun becomes worthless.
 At the shooting range, it’s an irritating inconvenience.
 “On the street”, it could be deadly.
 For me, this reason is far less convincing than the first, but I’ll come back to that in a future post later this week.

-The Downside of Carry a Spare Magazine
+The Downside of Carrying a Spare Magazine

 Many proponents of carrying spare ammo make their case as if there are no disadvantages.
 It could save your life, so why not do it?
 The same reason I don’t wear a racing helmet in my car when I commute to work.
 It’s an enormous inconvenience, and one I have a hard time justifying, even though there is a slight chance that my choice could be lethal.